Pack your bags for this show-stopping Bullaccia hike, in the heart of The Dolomites!

 Perhaps you’re looking to indulge with a true wellness getaway?
 Then you can’t beat The Adler Lodge Alpe.
 Set in the heart of the alpine pasture, you won’t get any closer to nature-infused wellness than this resort.

 Alternatively, there are plenty of options in Compaccio, including The Seiser Alm Plaza.
-This summer I had a fantastic stay here even with covid measures.
+This summer I had a fantastic stay.

-If you are planning some more Italian travels, don’t miss checking out the T & I Italy Travel Guide.
+If you are planning some more Italian travels, don’t miss checking out the Italy Travel Guide.

 Being in nature provides a much-needed reset from our fast-paced daily lives.
 Mindful travel experiences like this Bullaccia hike both inspire us and remind us that time spent in nature is good for our well-being.

-I hope you have some restoring nature adventures soon, wherever you are!
+I hope you find some restoring nature self-care soon, wherever you are!

 until the next time…